-To complete Foothills, a student must complete all LIC clerkship courses with passing grades, and all required Traverse Course elements.
-You can find the Off-Cycle LIC Enrollment Policy in the SOM Policies and Procedures on page 71 at https://medschool.cuanschutz.edu/docs/librariesprovider31/education-docs/ome/2021-2022-som-md-policies-and-procedures\trek-curriculum-2.pdf?sfvrsn=e2ed94ba\0.
+To complete Foothills, a student must complete all LIC clerkship courses with passing grades.
+You can find the Off-Cycle LIC Enrollment Policy in the SOM Policies and Procedures at https://medschool.cuanschutz.edu/education/current-students/support-for-students/policiesprocedures-guidelines

-Off-cycle students delayed in completing all required Foothills courses prior to the start of Alpine may be allowed, under certain conditions, to enroll in selected Alpine courses, which are longer than two weeks.
+Off-cycle students delayed in completing all required Foothills courses prior to the start of Alpine may be allowed, under certain conditions, to enroll in selected Alpine courses.